ankane/distribute_reads/README.md

 end
 ```

 If you have multiple databases, this only checks lag on `ActiveRecord::Base` connection.
-Specify connections to check with [master]
+Specify connections to check with

 ```ruby
 distribute_reads(max_lag: 3, lag_on: [ApplicationRecord, LogRecord]) do